C++ Core Guidelines: The Remaining Rules about Lock-Free Programming

 3. Let instance refer to the MySingleton object

 The problem is that there is no guarantee about the sequence of these three steps.
-For example, the processor can reorder the steps to the sequence 1,3 and 2.
-So, in the first step, the memory will be allocated and in the second step, the instance refers to the singleton.
-If at that time another thread tries to access the singleton, it compares the pointer and assumes that the singleton is fully initialised.
+For example, the processor can reorder the steps to sequence 1,3, and 2.
+So, in the first step, the memory will be allocated; in the second step, the instance refers to the singleton.
+If another thread tries to access the singleton at that time, it compares the pointer and assumes that the singleton is fully initialized.

-The consequence is simple: the program has undefined behaviour.
+The consequence is simple: the program has undefined behavior.

 I have already written a quite emotionally discussed post to the thread-safe singleton pattern.
-This included different implementations with std::lock_guard, std::call_once and std::once_flag, the Meyers singleton, and atomic versions that are based on the double-checked locking-pattern.
+This included different implementations with std::lock_guard, std::call_once, and std::once_flag, the Meyers singleton, and atomic versions based on the double-checked locking pattern.
 You can read the details of these implementations and their different performance characteristics on Linux and Windows here: Thread-Safe Initialization of a Singleton.

 What's next?